yth345/nslab-spring-2023/notes/0207-repeated-servers.md

 Last week, we found out that a subnet can be discovered from different cities.
 Next, I want to know whether the servers in the subnet are exactly the same in different cities' probes.

-The benefit of this is that if we can find a server, say server A, by probing top viewing channels in server A's main serving city, then there is no need for us to probe up to 100k channels in other cities just to find server A.
+The benefit of this is that if we can find a server, say server A, by probing top viewing channels in server A's main serving city, then there is no need for us to probe up to 100k channels in other cities to find server A.

 The following is the summary table of repeated subnets: